Quapaw, Oklahoma: Education

 Quapaw Public Schools operate area public schools.

 In popular culture

 Quapaw is mentioned in the film Oklahoma as one of the towns in which the character Jud had worked at some point in the past.
 Jud recounted a fictional case of deadly arson that occurred five years prior to the film's setting.

 Quapaw was mentioned in a 1976 episode of the television show M*A*S*H, a U.S. situation comedy.
 In the episode "The Colonel's Horse", when Colonel Potter goes to Tokyo on R&R, his horse develops colic.
-Mike Farrell's character B.J. said his wife Peg (played by Catherine Bergstrom) was from Quapaw and that his father-in-law knew all about horses; they called him for advice.
-Coincidentally, fellow M*A*S*H cast member Judy Farrell, Mike Farrell's real-life wife at the time, was born in Quapaw.
+Mike Farrell's character B.J. said his wife Peg (played by Catherine Bergstrom) was from Quapaw and that his father-in-law knew all about horses; so, they called him for advice.
+Not coincidentally, fellow M*A*S*H cast member Judy Farrell, Mike Farrell's real-life wife at the time, was born in Quapaw.
+Mike Farrell mentioned the town and the writers loved it for the script.